-5.20 Specialist Economic Development Areas can provide prestigious and unique locations varying from high quality landscaped settings, to those adjacent to complementary centres such as Ninewells Hospital or Dundee's Universities.
+- 5.20 Specialist Economic Development Areas can provide prestigious and unique locations varying from high quality landscaped settings, to those adjacent to complimentary centres such as Ninewells Hospital or Dundee's Universities.
 It is important that these locations are safeguarded and promoted for Class 4 (Business) development, as they provide the potential for inward investment and the growth of indigenous industry.
-There are four Specialist Economic Development Areas identified in the Plan.

-Dundee Technology Park

-5.21 Originally established as a location for high technology uses, the Technology Park now provides a substantive, high quality, Business Park location on the western approach to the City.

-Ninewells Medi-Park

-5.22 This allocation adjacent to Ninewells Hospital provides the opportunity for complementary uses to take advantage of synergies with medical and biological research and development at the hospital.

-Hawkhill Technopole

-5.23 Located in close proximity to the University of Dundee, this provides small scale 'incubator' opportunities for economic activities resulting as a spin off from research and development work at the University.

-The Creative Media District

-5.24 Located at Seabraes near the City Centre and the University, this area already has a core of uses in the digital media sector and can provide innovative, low cost start up accommodation to encourage such uses.
+There are four Specialist Economic Development Areas identified in the Proposed Plan. - 5.21 Dundee Technology Park.
+Originally established as a location for high technology uses, the Technology Park now provides a substantive, high quality, Business Park location on the western approach to the City. - 5.22 Ninewells Medi-Park.
+This allocation adjacent to Ninewells Hospital provides the opportunity for complimentary uses to take advantage of synergies with medical and biological research and development at the hospital. - 5.23 Hawkhill Technopole.
+Located in close proximity to the University of Dundee, this provides small scale 'incubator' opportunities for economic activities resulting as a spin off from research and development work at the University. - 5.24 The Creative Media District.
+Located at Seabraes near the City Centre and the University this area already has a core of uses in the digital media sector and can provide innovative, low cost start up accommodation to encourage such uses.